top of page

 This slide says it all.

-To back up for just a minute, I’ve been on several study trips throughout my career: Berlin to study public transit while at the Leadership Group and in preparation for BART, the Netherlands to learn about bike policy (along with then Councilmember Sam Liccardo when he was an up-n-comer!)
+But to back up for just a minute, I’ve been on several study trips throughout my career: Berlin to study public transit while at the Leadership Group and in preparation for BART, the Netherlands to learn about bike policy (along with then Councilmember Sam Liccardo when he was an up-n-comer!)
 And also as a part of a nationwide cohort that visited Austin to learn about anti-displacement solutions.

 And now, Vienna.
 (Thank you to Silicon Valley Community Foundation for the scholarship to participate.)

 With all of these trips, there is one throughline.
 What a society can achieve is rooted in that culture’s values.
-In Berlin and the Netherlands as well as Vienna, the communal ethic runs strong and has led to the creation of a city where everyone wants to live.
+In Berlin and the Netherlands as well as Vienna, the communal ethic runs strong and has led to the creation of highly desired cities where people believe it is the resonsibility of society to care for each other.

 More specifically, in Vienna they start from the premise that housing is a right.
-They then make it so: 2/3rds of their housing is “social housing”.
-They truly believe it is society’s responsibility to care for each other.
+As a result, 2/3rds of their housing is “social housing”.
+Also:

 - Health care is covered.